ibexa/documentation-developer/docs/guide/templates.md

 This is what individual keys in the configuration mean:

 - `ezpublish` and `system` are obligatory at the start of any configuration file which defines views.
-- `default` defines the SiteAccess for which the configuration will be used. "default", as the name suggests, determines what views are used when no other configuration is chosen.
-You can also have separate keys defining views for other SiteAccesses.
+- `site_group` defines the scope for which the configuration will be used. `site_group` is a SiteAccess group used out of the box for all front-end SiteAccesses.
+See [Scope](siteaccess.md#scope) for other available keys.
 - `user` and `layout` point to the main template file that is used in any situation where no other template is defined.
 All other templates extend this one.
 - `content_view` defines the view provider.